I love keeping up with internet trends and watching YouTube in my spare time.

 Ryosuke drew a few of the comics, which was a nice touch.

 But this is not the usual Trisha Paytas you see in her videos.
 This is not upbeat or glamorous.
 It's a lot more personal and vulnerable than any of her videos are.
-It has stories about people she knew personally in her life, stories about her family.
+It has stories about people she knew personally in her life and stories about her family.
 She doesn't hold anything back in order to paint people in a good light.
-She's honest, whether the stories or good and bad, fully aware, as she says several times in the story, that the people involved in it might be angry at her for writing this.
+She's honest—whether the stories or good and bad—fully aware, as she says several times in the story, that the people involved in it might be angry at her for writing this.

 I haven't read her other books (yet), but this seems more autobiographical than most of them probably are.
 Those books seem to only talk about short sections of her life, while this book discusses her childhood and how she got where she is today.

 "When circumstances become insane, sometimes feeling or acting crazy is the only way to keep reality from crushing the spirit.
 In The History of My Insanity, YouTube and reality TV sensation Trisha Paytas explores her own history of increasingly insane situations, taking an in-depth look at the real world of stripping, escorting, and what the sex and entertainment industries can do to a person’s mental and emotional well-being.
 This is the revealing, raw, and true story of a life that is full of regrets, written to inspire others to do more than they think they can."